TuCopFinance/cCOP-Wrapper/dapp/FARCASTER.md

-# Farcaster Miniapp Setup Guide
+# Farcaster Miniapp Integration

-This guide explains how to complete the Farcaster miniapp integration for the cCOP Wrapper application.
+Complete guide for the Farcaster miniapp integration for cCOP Wrapper.

 ## Prerequisites